Asociación de Scouts de Venezuela: History

 In August 1913, Ramón Ocando Pérez, formed the "Club Boy Scouts of Maracaibo" with the help of some friends.
 This was short-lived due to inconveniences.
 However, Mr. Ramón Ocando Pérez is considered the precursor of Scouting Venezuela.

-1913 The Scouter Ramón Ocando Pérez organizes patrols in the city of Maracaibo.

-1914-1917 Between these years Mr. Ramón Ocando Pérez and English Scout Douglas Walter Raleigh organized the movement in the city of Maracaibo, Zulia State, where they founded the "San Sebastian" Troop, which is the oldest in the country.
-"San Sebastian No. 1" had five patrols called wolves, foxes, ocelots, curlews and coquivacoas.
-The fifth group did not have an animal name as the party who had translated the manual were not told that each patrol had to be named after an animal and did so in honor of the Lake Maracaibo.
-Troop 42 Scouts was formed on 20 January 1913 the day of St. Sebastian, patron of the city of Maracaibo and adopted the green color for the scarf, symbolizing hope and nature.
+Between 1914-1917, Ramón Ocando Pérez and English Scout Walter Raleigh Douglass organized the movement in the city of Maracaibo, in Zulia State, where they founded the "San Sebastian" Troop, the oldest troop in the country.
+"San Sebastian No. 1" had five patrols called wolves, foxes, ocelots, curlews, and coquivacoas.
+The fifth group, unaware of the animal naming tradition, chose to name themselves after Lake Maracaibo.
+The San Sebastian Troop was formed with an inaugural 42 Scouts on January 20th 1913, the day of St. Sebastian patron of the city of Maracaibo, and adopted a green color for their scarf to symbolise hope and nature.

-1926 The Spanish Captain Perez Brihuela organized a troop of Boy Scouts in the German Catholic College in Valencia, Carabobo State.
-It is said the Troop was short-lived due to a lack of knowledge of the true purposes of Scouting, by its founder.
+1926 The Spanish Captain Perez Brihuela organized a troop of Boy Scouts in the German Catholic College of Valencia, Carabobo State.
+It is speculated that the Troop was short-lived due to a lack of knowledge of the true purposes of Scouting, by its founder.

 1927 On 27 May constitutes Maracaibo "Association of Boy Scouts of Zulia".

-1933-1934 In 1933 Mr. Henrique Sapene organized the Troop "St. George" in Caracas.
+1933-1934 In 1933, Henrique Sapene organized the Troop "St. George" in Caracas.
 Its success led to the subsequent founding of the Troop "San Carlos" by Enrique Tejera París.
-On 13 June of that year, with the signing of the "Federal Pact" the Federation of Boy Scouts of Venezuela was formed.
+On 13 June of that year, with the signing of the "Federal Pact", the Federation of Boy Scouts of Venezuela was formed.

 The first Constitution was adopted on 22 August 1934 in the National Assembly, headed by National Commissioner Henrique Sapene, Scoutmaster Marcel Granier Doyeux, Assistant Scoutmaster Federico Diaz Legorburu, and Enrique Tejera Paris as witness.

 1935 Following the resignation of National Commissioner Henrique Sapene, the Federation had Enrique Tejera Paris and Federico Diaz Legorburu as Interim Commissioners.
 At the end of that year, the National Assembly of the Federation appointed Captain M. Santos Rausseo as new National Commissioner.

-In the same year Enrique Tejera Paris was elected to the National Commissioner and during his term the Venezuelan Catholic Church recognized the Federation of Boy Scouts (Scouts) of Venezuela as an organization and the National Scout Camp-School "Smoke" is created in Encanto Park where the first National Forest badge workshop is held.
+In the same year Enrique Tejera Paris was elected to the National Commissioner, and during his term the Venezuelan Catholic Church recognized the Federation of Boy Scouts (Scouts) of Venezuela as an organization, and the National Scout Camp-School "Smoke" was created in Encanto Park where the first National Forest badge workshop was held.